 St. Pauli docks

 St. Pauli is a vibrant suburb of Hamburg and the center of the docklands.
 St. Pauli Landungsbrücken literarily translates to Landing Stages in English.
-As the name suggests is the main pier, found in the city’s port between the lower harbor and the Fish Market.
-This historic pier is a major visitor attraction, as well as a central transportation hub for boats traveling to the surrounding regions and beyond into international waters.
+As the name suggests, this is the main pier, found in the city’s port between the lower harbor and the Fish Market.
+This historic pier is a major attraction, as well as a central transportation hub for boats traveling to the surrounding regions and into international waters.

-The Radisson Blu Hotel, Hamburg Airport is ideally placed next to the airport and within just 8km from the heart of Hamburg and St. Pauli.
-Excellent public transport links make the 20 minute journey into the city smooth and efficient, leaving you ready for a day of exploring the city and its docklands.
+The Radisson Blu Airport Hotel in Hamburg is ideally placed next to the airport and just 9 km from the heart of Hamburg and St. Pauli.
+Excellent public transport links make the 20-minute journey into the city smooth and efficient, leaving you ready for a day of exploring the city and its docklands.